olefriis/simplepvr/README.md

 This projects needs to be a nice, readable, hackable, tested system.
 No pull requests are accepted that violate this.

+For version 1 of SimplePVR, I'd like to finish the following:

+* "Gemify" the stuff, so installation becomes a breeze.
+* More schedule editing, e.g.:
+  * "Start early" and "end late" (currently 2 and 5 minutes).
+  * Which time of day the schedule should be active (e.g. only the afternoon, ignoring all the re-runs earlier in the day).
+* Removal of outdated schedules (the "Record single programme" and "Don't record this specific programme").
+* Rake tasks for creating gem, testing (unit, integration, JavaScript), packaging XBMC plug-in.

-There are lots of stuff I'd like to do, but I have no deadline - which means that pull requests are the only means you have for speeding things up.
+There is lots of stuff I'd like to do after that, but I have no deadline - which means that pull requests are the only means you have for speeding things up.
 This includes:

-* "Gemify" the stuff, so installation becomes a breeze.
 * Web interface:
   * "Dashboard" giving "the big picture" of the status of the system (next 5 upcoming recordings, last 5 recorded programmes, current status, last couple of errors, whether there are any